-Theodore Roosevelt National Park is located in North Dakota and contains the northernmost portion of the Lewis and Clark National Historic Trail.
+Theodore Roosevelt National Park is in North Dakota and contains the northernmost portion of the Lewis and Clark National Historic Trail.

-The park is named after Theodore Roosevelt who was instrumental in establishing the national park system.
-It has more than 500,000 acres that are split into three units: the South Unit, the North Unit, and Medora.
+The park is named after Theodore Roosevelt, who was instrumental in establishing the national park system.
+It has more than 500,000 acres split into three units: the South, North, and Medora.

 This park is one of the Midwest’s best places to visit for outdoor enthusiasts – there are scenic trails that will take you through the badlands as well as recreational activities like fishing or horseback riding.

-Visitors can also enjoy stopping by the visitor center where they can learn about the local park animals like bison, coyotes, and black-footed ferrets.
+Visitors can also enjoy visiting the visitor center to learn about the local park animals like bison, coyotes, and black-footed ferrets.

 This is one of the most underrated national parks in the US and makes for one of the best weekend getaways in the Midwest for national park lovers.